ashutosh7i/Learning_WebSockets/Readme.md

 ## Getting Started with WebSockets in Node.js

-To demonstrate WebSocket usage in Node.js, we've provided two files: `server` and `client`.
+To demonstrate WebSocket usage in Node.js, i've made two files: `server` and `client`.

 ### Client